MUzzell/ptpchat/PROTOCOL.md

 ###Message Format

 Messages will be transferred in JSON.
-At the head, a message will contain one or two keys, dependent on the verb being sent.
-Other keys in the head should be ignored.
+At the head, a message will contain one or two keys, dependent on the verb being sent. `msg_type` is required for all messges, `msg_data` is not required for all messages.
+Should a recieved JSON message not contain a `msg_data` element, it should be treated as null (or None).
+All other elements in the head should be ignored.
 These two keys are:

 1. `msg_type`, containing the verb.
 2. `msg_data`, containing a JSON object holding the data relevant to the message being sent.